Six dollars for a loaf of bread, four dollars for a box of crackers?! Is it possible to eat gluten free on a budget?

 4. Shopping: There are several surprising stores that stock gluten free pantry items at a very low price.
 Big Lots is one of my favorite places to find gluten free flours, snacks, and cereals at a really reasonable price.
 The Big Lots in my area has a wide selection of Bob’s Red Mill items, including, rice, gluten free oats, and gluten free baking mixes.
 The price on these items is much lower than what I would pay at my local health food store.

 We live in an area that has many different ethnic food stores.
-I have found that it is possible to save a lot on gluten free pantry items at these stores.
 You can find rice, dried beans, and spices at the Indian grocery stores, rice noodles, rice, and tamari and the Asian grocery stores, and lentils and other items at the Lebanese grocery stores.
 It is worth checking out some of these stores to save on these staples.
 Of course, if you have Celiac Disease, you need to be cautious about the manufacturing practices on these items.

 I have also found that my local Kroger and Meijer stores are now carrying more gluten free items.
 I particularly like going to our Kroger, because they seem to clearance out items from the Healthy Living section pretty frequently.
-I have seen gluten free cookies, Lara Bars, and cereal on clearance for a REALLY reduced price.
-My most recent find was our favorite Puffins cereal for .69 a box!
-Since the date was good until December, we bought 20 boxes.
-Yes, we are cereal hoarders.
+I have seen gluten free cookies, granola bars, and cereal on clearance for a REALLY reduced price.
 I can’t guarantee those kind of finds at every Kroger, but it is worth checking your store to see if there is a reduced item section.

 Aldi is now carrying a line of gluten free items called Live G Free.
 I just recently picked up the baking mix, and a box of chocolate chip cookies, and both were very good!
 We also really enjoy the Live G Free brand of gluten free pasta – it’s corn based, and delicious!